<span style='font-size: 14px;'>Bertrand Russell</span>

 <span style='font-size: 14px;'>Ken Coates</span>

-It is with great sadness that we announce the death of Ken Coates.
-Ken died suddenly at home in Derbyshire on Sunday 27 June 2010, in his eightieth year.
+Ken Coates died suddenly at home in Derbyshire on Sunday 27 June 2010, in his eightieth year.
 He was editor of The Spokesman journal, starting with the first number published in 1970.
-The forthcoming issue, no.109, will carry a full appreciation.
+Issue no.109 carries a full appreciation.

 Spokesman Books have an extensive range of